VelasquezTracy25/velasqueztracy25/README.md

 - 😄  Pronouns: She/Her
 - 📺  Watching: Modern Family on Hulu
 - 📖  Reading:
-   - Moonwaking with Einstein by Joshua Foer
+   - Moonwalking with Einstein by Joshua Foer
    - Book club book: Contact by Carl Sagan
 - ⚡  Fun fact: I love to sew, grow plants, and solve puzzles - all great hobbies to teach you patience, problem-solving and learning from your mistakes 🤓